christiaan78/cloudfleet/gitops/platform/base/hashicorp-vault/readme.md

 - **PVC Pending:** ensure a default StorageClass exists.
 - **Cannot reach UI:** confirm port-forward is active.
 - **Unseal prompts keep appearing:** all pods must be unsealed; consider HA vs standalone mode.
+- **Raft joining fails:** If Raft join fails with x509: certificate is valid for … not …, check SANs in the mounted cert.

 ---